 - Check that the paper type you have loaded corresponds to the paper type selected in the front panel and in your software.
-See View information about the paper on page 42. - Check that you are printing on the correct side of the paper.
-2. - Check that you are using appropriate print-quality settings (see Printing on page 50).
-In some cases, 3. you can overcome a print-quality problem merely by selecting a higher print-quality level.
+See View information about the paper on page 40. - 2.
+Check that you are printing on the correct side of the paper. - Check that you are using appropriate print-quality settings (see Printing on page 46).
+In some cases, you can overcome a print-quality problem merely by selecting a higher print-quality level.
 For instance, if you have set the Print Quality slider to Speed, try setting it to Quality.
-If you change the print-quality settings, you may wish to reprint your job at this point in case the problem has been solved. - Go to the front panel and press , then Image-quality maintenance > Calibration Status to see the printhead alignment status.
+If you change the print-quality settings, you may wish to reprint your job at this point in case the problem has been solved. - Go to the front panel and press and then to see the printhead alignment status.
 If the status is PENDING, you should align the printheads.
-See Align the printheads on page 148.
-After alignment, you may wish to reprint your job in case the problem has been solved. - Go to the front panel and press , then Image-quality maintenance > Calibration Status to see the paper advance calibration status.
-If the status is DEFAULT, you should perform paper advance calibration: see Recalibrate the paper advance on page 127.
+See Align the printheads on page 159.
+After alignment, you may wish to reprint your job in case the problem has been solved. - Go to the front panel and press and then to see the paper advance calibration status.
+If the status is DEFAULT, you should perform paper advance calibration: see Recalibrate the paper advance on page 138.